 WIELS Session Categories

 The purpose of the paper session is (1) to report research results, (2) to analyze policy and practice issues, or (3) to advance philosophical, conceptual, or theoretical thought about women in leadership.
 The proposal summary should include a statement of purpose, theoretical framework, findings, and conclusions.
 Research reports must include data sources and methods.
 The reference section is required.
 Sessions will include two 20-minute presentations, followed by a 10-minute discussion period per paper.
 Sessions will include two papers of similar content.
 Presenters are expected to provide electronic copies of papers.

-The purpose of the panel session is to focus on a specific topic of interest to a defined audience.
+The purpose of the panel session is to focus on a specific topic of interest for women leaders.
 Panelists may represent higher education, community college, Pk-12 schools, educational consultants, and/or other sectors.
 These 60 minute sessions will follow one of the following formats: (1) short, individual panel member presentations, followed by audience discussion, questions and answers, or (2) a focused question and answer format led by an individual moderator facilitating prepared and audience generated questions addressed to a panel of experts.

 Graduate student roundtable.

 The purpose of the graduate student roundtable is to highlight current graduate student in-process or completed research.
 Students will be allotted 10 minutes to present their work.
 Presentations will be followed with a time for feedback and comment from attendees focused on moving the research forward toward completion or publication.
 Sessions are 60 minutes in length.

 Proposal Submission Procedure

 All proposals should include these specified sections, easily identified in the proposal by heading: